astraway/agent-os/standards/code-style.md

 - **Methods and Variables**: Use snake_case (e.g., `user_profile`, `calculate_total`)
 - **Classes and Modules**: Use PascalCase (e.g., `UserProfile`, `PaymentProcessor`)
 - **Constants**: Use UPPER_SNAKE_CASE (e.g., `MAX_RETRY_COUNT`)
+- Use descriptive variable names that explain their purpose

 ### String Formatting
 - Use single quotes for strings: `'Hello World'`